-- See Section 2.2, Installing System Analyzer as Part of a Larger Product or - See Section 2.3, Installing System Analyzer as a Software Update
+- See Section 2.2, Installing System Analyzer as Part of a Larger Product or

 Step 2: Configure your target application so that UIA logging is enabled.
 Causing your application to use UIA's LoggingSetup and Rta modules as described in the first link for this step automatically enables logging of execution sequence events related to Task threads.
 You can enable execution sequence events for Swi and Hwi threads (which are off by default) as described at the second link.
 You can skip the links to more detailed information if you just want to use the default configuration.